bakafradow/BenchPrism/README.md

 `File | Settings | Project: PROJECT_NAME | Project Structure` and from SonarLint analysis in `File | Settings | Other Settings | SonarLint | File Exclusions` to avoid performance issues in the IDE.
 2. Install the packaged framework by running `pip install -e .`.
-3. Package `code-style-transformer` with Maven, configure the path to the JAR file and your JVM in `settings.yml`.
+3. Package `code-style-transformer` with Maven, configure the path to the JAR file and your JVM in `settings.yaml`.

 ## Structure

 ```
 .
+├── configs         # configurations
 ├── data            # benchmarks and datasets
 ├── experiments     # scripts for experiments
 ├── logs            # logs while running